Liisjak/Acoustic-Monitoring-of-Solitary-Bee-Activity-at-Nesting-Boxes-Paper/README.md

 - Code is licensed under the [MIT License](LICENSE).
 - Data is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](data/LICENSE-CC-BY-4.0)

+## Citing this work

+If you use this data and/or code in your work, please cite the accompanying paper: